patronasxdxd/CTFS/docs/euler.md

 ## Stage 4: Payoff + Second Mint

-We will utilize the remaining one-third of funds to repay a portion of the debt through the `repay()' function, an equivalent of 10M DAI.
+We will utilize the remaining one-third of the funds to repay a portion of the debt through the `repay()` function, an equivalent of 10M DAI.
 Euler will burn 10M dDAI as a result.

 ![euler Image](../images/euler/euler5.png)

 ## Stage 5: Donation

-Donating ten times the amount of our repaid funds to donateToReserves()—equivalent to 100M eDAI to Euler—results in our health factor falling below 1.
+Donating ten times the amount of our repaid funds to `donateToReserves()`, equivalent to 100M eDAI to Euler.
+Results in our health factor falling below 1.
+Meaning our **collateral** is lower than our **debt**.

 ![euler Image](../images/euler/euler6.png)